danielcorin/blog/content/posts/2023/2023-review.md

 Learning to juggle was a validating experience.
 It's motivating to see yourself improve at a new skill.

-Overall, I enjoyed setting and working towards these goals and intend to set new ones in 2024.
+I enjoyed setting and working towards these goals and intend to set new ones in 2024.